B1ack2un/AstronetTESS/README.md

 ### Bazel Installation

-Since Bazel can be a bit difficult to install, I am going to include a brief section here devoted to the installation process for Bazel.
+Since Bazel can be a bit difficult to install, a brief section is devoted to the installation process for Bazel.
-If there are still difficulties with installing this program, then you can still use the original python scripts but I believe that the user will encounter specific issues with recognition of FLAGS in running the generate_input_records python file which creates the necessary TFRecords files.
+If there are still difficulties with installing this program, then it is still possible to run the original python scripts but I believe that the user will encounter specific issues with recognition of FLAGS in running the generate_input_records python file which creates the necessary TFRecords files for analysis.